openstack/python-manilaclient/doc/source/shell.rst

 The :program:`manila` shell utility interacts with the OpenStack Manila API from the command line.
 It supports the entirety of the OpenStack Manila API.

 You'll need to provide :program:`manila` with your OpenStack username and API key.
-You can do this with the :option:`--os-username`, :option:`--os-password` and :option:`--os-tenant-name` options, but it's easier to just set them as environment variables by setting two environment variables:
+You can do this with the `--os-username`, `--os-password` and `--os-tenant-name` options, but it's easier to just set them as environment variables by setting two environment variables:

 .. envvar:: OS_USERNAME or MANILA_USERNAME